iPad: The ultimate guide

 A touch-enabled web reader.
 An internet TV.
 And a gaming console.
 Are you getting it yet?
 OK.
 Steve Jobs never said that, but what Apple's famed co-founder did say was that there was room between the iPhone and the MacBook for a third category of device.
 And that device is iPad.

-Current models include the 12.9-inch iPad Pro, the 9.7-inch iPad Pro, the new, lower-cost iPad (5th Generation), and the smaller, more compact iPad mini 4
+Current models include the second-generation 12.9-inch iPad Pro, the new 10.5-inch iPad Pro, the lower-cost 9.7-inch iPad (5th Generation), and the smaller, more compact iPad mini 4

 While some consider the iPad market beleaguered, Apple keeps selling them by the tens of millions.
 More than Macs.
 More than PCs.
 More than almost anything else on the planet, except of course, for iPhone.